helpscout/seed-barista/README.md

 The [output](#output) of Barista provides a PostCSS parser that makes it easier to write tests.
 The parser is initialized using a jQuery style method.

+Check out this [example test](https://github.com/helpscout/seed-barista/blob/master/test/examples/parser.js) to see how Barista's parser can be used to write tests.

 Example:

 ```js